caritos/caritos.github.io/_posts/2022-08-25-what-to-do-when-you-have-no-ideas copy.md

 ---
 layout: post
-title: "What to Do When You Have No Ideas"
+title: What to Do When You Have No Ideas
 tags: [creativity, microconf, 2019]
 url: https://www.youtube.com/watch?v=1hU0weGo_6U&ab_channel=MicroConf
 ---